gvwilson/sensibleadventures/misc/bear-02.md

 fast, whether they're in the Blight or not."

 They traveled as before.
-Sergeant Gyalpa rode on Bucket, while Prince Lormay walked along beside them.
+Sergeant Gyalpa rode on Bucket, while Prince Thokmay walked along beside them.
 They saw mud and rocks, bushes and trees, but nothing that moved except an occasional bird, far in the distance.
-Prince Lormay tried to count his footsteps to keep track of how far they had come, but kept forgetting whether he was in the three hundreds or five hundreds.
+Prince Thokmay tried to count his footsteps to keep track of how far they had come, but kept forgetting whether he was in the three hundreds or five hundreds.
 He supposed it didn't really matter in the Blight anyway.

 He was startled out of his bleak daydream by Sergeant Gyalpa's voice.
 "Look, Your Highness," the sergeant said, pointing.
-It took Prince Lormay a moment to realize that all the sergeant was pointing at was a few brown blades of grass, and a lone dandelion.
+It took Prince Thokmay a moment to realize that all the sergeant was pointing at was a few brown blades of grass, and a lone dandelion.

 "Is it dangerous?" the prince asked.